CamilaDuitama/muset/README.md

 ls -1 folder/*  | sort -n -t/ -k2 | xargs -L1 readlink -f | awk '{ print ++count" : "$1 }' >fof.txt
 ```

-Then simply run:
+Then run:
 ```
 muset --file fof.txt
 ```

 ### I already have a k-mer matrix
-If you are familiar with [kmtricks](https://github.com/tlemane/kmtricks) and/or have already produced a k-mer matrix on your own, you can run `muset` with the `-i` option and provide your own input matrix (and skip the possibly long matrix construction).
+If you are familiar with [kmtricks](https://github.com/tlemane/kmtricks) and/or have already produced a k-mer matrix on your own, you can run `muset` with the `-i` option and provide your input matrix (and skip the possibly long matrix construction).
 This k-mer matrix can be either a text file (with values separated by a single space) or a [kmtricks](https://github.com/tlemane/kmtricks) output directory.

-The pipeline can be then run as follows:
+The pipeline can then be run as follows:
 ```
 muset -i /path/to/input/matrix
 ```
 ### Output data

-The output of `muset` is a folder with intermediate results and a `unitigs.abundance.mat` file, which is an abundance unitig matrix.
+The output of `muset` is a folder containing intermediate results and a `unitigs.abundance.mat` file, which is an abundance matrix of unitigs.
 Each row corresponds to a unitig and each column to a sample.
 Each entry of the matrix indicates the average abundance of the unitig k-mers within the corresponding sample Ex:

 | Unitig ID | Sample 1 | Sample 2 | Sample 3      | Sample 4      | Sample 5      |
 |-----------|----------|----------|---------------|---------------|---------------|